-Quantum computing, while still in its infancy, is quickly evolving and becoming practical.
-Each day something is being discovered, making these new concepts applicable across a variety of domains.
-In the late 1980's and early 1990's, quantum computing was entirely theoretical and came directly from the ideas of quantum physics.
-Many of the early algorithms created then have since provided a foundation on which to build other quantum algorithms.
-While many of these algorithms, such as Simon's [2] and Grover's [3], were seen as proof of concept or "toy" algorithms, they in fact have more value on their own merits than simply providing a foundation for other algorithms.
-For example, Simon's algorithm [2] makes use of a 2-to-1 function and 2-to-1 functions are often found in the domains of quantum cryptography as well as other domains of cybersecurity.
+Quantum computing is rapidly evolving and each day something new is being discovered.
+These discoveries are beginning making these concepts applicable across a variety of domains.
+In the late 1980's and early 1990's, quantum computing was entirely theoretical and many of the early algorithms created then have since provided a foundation on which to build other quantum algorithms.
+While many of these algorithms, such as Simon's [1] and Grover's [2], were seen as proof of concept algorithms, they in fact have more value on their own merits than simply providing a foundation for other algorithms.

 Though the situation is improving, one of the current limitations has to do with availability of quantum computing.
-While companies such as IBM [4] and D-Wave [5] are providing access to their quantum backends at no cost via cloud platforms, they are still limited in the number of qubits one can use.
-For that reason, much of our work is done using Qrack [6], a quantum simulator.
-Even simulators have limitations based on your classical hardware (approximately 30 qubits).
+While companies such as IBM [3] and D-Wave [4] are providing access to their quantum computers at no cost via cloud platforms, they are still limited in the number of qubits and quantum volume available.
+For that reason, much of our work is done using Qrack [5], a high-performance quantum simulator.
+Simulators on classical hardware can simulate approximately 30 - 32 qubits.

-One of the first steps in malware analysis is to search the suspect binary file for strings that indicate the program's purpose, what malware family it might belong to, and indeed whether it is malicious or not [7].
+One of the first steps in malware analysis is to perform static analysis which searches the suspect binary file for static information such as strings that indicate the program's purpose, if a binary is maliciously packed, and whether the file is malicious.
+[6].
 It is also desirable to compare the suspect binary with other binaries, malicious or not, to see if the suspect binary is similar to any of them.
 An n-gram is a sequence of n contiguous bytes, for some small integer n.
-Files that happen to have many of the same n-grams, in roughly the same proportions, can be regarded as similar [8].
+Files that happen to have many of the same n-grams, in roughly the same proportions, can be regarded as similar [7].
 Historically, the value of n might be in the range 2-6.
-But unlike ordinary text, executable binaries use most if not all of the characters in the range 0×00 to $0 \times FF$.
+But unlike ordinary text, executable binaries use most if not all of the characters in the range 0x00 to 0xFF.
 For n of 4, for example, that results in 256^4 or roughly 4 billion possible n-grams to be tabulated.
 More recently, as described below, larger values of n are also of practical value, but in tabulating n-grams for any n larger than say 3 or 4, a hash table would be used to keep track of which n-grams have been seen, and how often.
 Hash tables are usually sized so that collisions don't matter too much in practice.
 As a file is ingested, though, a lot of n-grams are seen multiple times, and the same hash value is computed multiple times.
 We will show how to improve n-gram tabulation by calculating an n-gram's hash once, storing the result, and using quantum search to find the desired hash value, without recomputing it, should that n-gram be seen again.
-This paper is organized as follows: in Section II we provide a review of related work.
-We present the concept of quantum search as applied to ngrams in Section III.
-Our numerical and simulation results are presented in Sections IV and V. In Section VI we summarize our results and make suggestions for future work.
+This paper is organized as follows: in Section 2 we provide a review of related work.
+We present the concept of quantum search as applied to n-grams in Section 3.
+Our numerical and simulation results are presented in Sections 4 and 5.
+In Section 6 we summarize our results and make suggestions for future work.